OpenXiangShan/XiangShan/README.md

 ## Acknowledgement

 In the development of XiangShan, some sub-modules from open source community are employed.
-All relavant usage is listed below.
+All relevant usage is listed below.

 | Sub-module         | Source                                                       | Detail                                                       |
 | ------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |